soundviz/soundviz.github.io/readme.md

 This repository contains files that are at an early and volatile stage.
 Not all licensing requirements may have been fully met let alone identified.
 It is the intension of the authors to play fair and all such requirements will either be met or the feature in question will turned off.

 ### Change Log

 2014-06-13 ~ Theo

+* R15 is up
+* Improves behavior of file open dialog
+* Add more downloadable data files

+2014-06-13 ~ Theo